 Advantages Of Being Incorporated

-Incorporation offers benefits like limited liability protection, safeguarding personal assets from corporate debts or lawsuits.
+Incorporation offers benefits like limited liability protection and safeguarding personal assets from corporate debts or lawsuits.
 It also creates easier access to capital through stock issuance, enhancing growth opportunities.
 Furthermore, the established corporate structure can lend credibility, attracting investors and partners.
 Regulatory advantages include perpetual existence, meaning the company can continue beyond the involvement of its original founders.

 “Inc” Vs Other Business Structures